Lucifer1662/Over-Hooked/README.md

 The rest of the main assets (skybox, trees, grass, shells, font) were from the asset store (see references) and were chosen primarily because of their simple, low-poly style and colours.
 These assets help to construct a little world for the player to play the levels in, making it feel more real and immersive.

-### Fish spawning & movement
+### Fish spawning & movement
 Fishes were spawned at the start of each level with given number limit for each type.
 Different kinds of fish were spawned within certain valid area range.
-For instance, the small fish would be spawned near the shore while larger fish would be spawned further away from the terrian.
+For instance, the small fish would be spawned near the shore while larger fish would be spawned further away from the terrain.
 Before each fish was spawned, the random generated spawning position would be checked to ensure the fish would be located outside the terrain while also satisfy the distance range of its given type.
 Here we used `Raycast` to determine whether the new generated location would have conflict with the terrain.

 ```C#
 // Determine whether the spawn position is terrain